 Comcast is also offering faster speeds than other cable providers with their Powerboost technology, so look for a Comcast bundle if Fios isn’t available in your area but speed is still a top priority.
-If they are both unavailable, then it may take a little digging to figure out the fastest available connection that is part of a bundle (see below for bundle deal websites).
+If they are both unavailable, then it may take a little digging to figure out the fastest available connection that is part of a bundle.

 Know Your Needs

 Bundles can offer a ton of savings, but do you need everything that’s included in the bundle like home telephone service?
 If you don’t, then you should consider whether or not a bundle is right for you.